ahmednasseranwer/DashDemoMaven/README.md

 ## Running the tests Using Junit Testing

-* Run "JunitTestSuite.java" that calls ["TestJson.java","TestCSV.java"] contains all sequence scenarios testcases that Prepared in table#2 of "ProposedTests.docx"
+* Run "TestFile.java" that contains all sequence scenarios test cases that Prepared in table#2 of "ProposedTests.docx"
-* Before run "JunitTestSuite.java" check "CSVFile.csv" and "JsonFile.json" is empty
+* Before run "TestFile.java" check "CSVFile.csv" and "JsonFile.json" is empty
 * See output in Junit and Console

 ## Authors